sknepneklab/SAMoS/README.md

-**NOTE:** This is a stripped down version of the code used to produce simulation part of the paper: "Universal motion patterns in confluent cell monolayers" by Silke Henkes, Kaja Kostanjevec, J. Martin Collinson, Rastko Sknepnek, Eric Bertin https://arxiv.org/abs/1901.04763
+**NOTE:** This is a stripped down version of the code used to produce simulation part of the paper: "Universal motion patterns in confluent cell monolayers" by Silke Henkes, Kaja Kostanjevec, J. Martin Collinson, Rastko Sknepnek, Eric Bertin Nature Communications XX, pg (2020). https://arxiv.org/abs/1901.04763

+Please check the **NatCommScripts** directory for the set of scripts used to reproduce all simulation results published in the paper.

+Please refer to the **README.pdf** file in the **NatCommScripts** directory for how to run those scripts.

-For the full version of SAMoS please refer to the development branch.
+**NOTE:** For the full version of SAMoS please refer to the development branch.

 ## 1. OS